tim-weii/IYM-Based-Yield-Analysis/README.md

 ---

-To address this challenge, we applied **unsupervised clustering methods** to reveal hidden patterns in the data:
+To address this challenge, I applied **unsupervised clustering methods** to reveal hidden patterns in the data:

 - **K-means Clustering & DBSCAN Clustering**